reisenx/PROG-METH-I-PROJECT/Project Details/DEV.md

 # Project Overview

-This project is developed by 100% Java, written in Eclipse IDE and utilized JavaFX for Graphical User Interface (GUI).
+This project is developed by pure Java, written in Eclipse IDE and utilized JavaFX for Graphical User Interface (GUI).

 For project design, there are 4 packages and each package focuses on different roles in the project.